-The County operates under a state mandate to develop, conduct public hearings, and adopt an annual budget, including salaries and expenses for constitutional officers.
+The County operates under a state mandate to develop, advertise, conduct public hearings related to the advertised budget and tax rates, and adopt an annual budget, including salaries and expenses for constitutional officers.
 The Office of Management & Budget manages these activities.